Responsible Manager: Michael Devlin - Chief Governance and Transformation Officer

 Training on modern slavery and trafficking

 The Trust will seek to ensure that training is available to all personnel within the organisation in relation to modern slavery.
 This will ensure that all those working at the Trust have a clear understanding of what modern slavery entails, how to identify instances of modern slavery, and how to appropriately escalate concerns.
-Due to the impact Covid 19 pandemic, the roll-out of updated training has been post-postponed, but remains a priority for the upcoming financial year.

 Modern slavery concerns relating to service users (Programme attendees - young people primarily 16-17 year olds)